oktadev/okta-blog/_source/_posts/2021-07-14-flask-scim-server.md

 ### Creating and Configuring Your Okta Application

 Now it's time to create a new SCIM integration in Okta.
-If your SCIM app(s) are already setup on the Okta side, feel free to skip ahead to [**Test the SCIM Server**](#test-the-scim-server).
-There are two options that will work with this server, and I will ALWAYS recommend the first, which is using an Okta SCIM template application.
+If your SCIM app(s) are already set up on the Okta side, feel free to skip ahead to [**Test the SCIM Server**](#test-the-scim-server).
+There are two options that will work with this server, and I will ALWAYS recommend the first, which is to use an Okta SCIM template application.

 #### Option 1: SCIM Template App